EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 #### Xbox 360 Games With Split Parts on Each Disc

 Xenia Canary will prompt you to select the next disc after you complete one disc.
-If you are using Steam ROM Manager, you may elec to only parse Disc 1 and hide any additional discs, see [How to Manage ROMs with Multiple Discs](../../tools/steamos/steam-rom-manager.md#how-to-manage-roms-with-multiple-discs) to learn how.
+If you are using Steam ROM Manager, you may elect to only parse Disc 1 and hide any additional discs, see [How to Manage ROMs with Multiple Discs](../../tools/steamos/steam-rom-manager.md#how-to-manage-roms-with-multiple-discs) to learn how.

 **List of Games**